 The City of London is surprisingly full of American-styled bars and restaurants, serving all manners of delicious burgers, waffles, smoked meats and classic cocktails.
 Here are our faves.

-Thanksgiving is upon us, bringing with it a new wave of love and appreciation for London’s US-styled bars and restaurants.
+The Super Bowl is creeping up on us, bringing with it a new wave of love and appreciation for London’s US-styled bars and restaurants.

 These spots dish out some of the best burgers, hot dogs, fried chicken and Southern-style smoked meats in the City.
 Best served with a big side of cheesy jalapeno fries, of course.
 But there’s also a more elegant side to American dining and drinking.
 Who knew?